ARDev097/Measuring_COP_Optimism/README.md

-# Optimism Collective Influence and Power Concentration
+# Measuring the Concentration of Power in Optimism

 ## Overview